 Have questions?
-Just want to know when the application is live for The Collective 2022?
 Add your info here to stay connected.

 Now more than ever, we are tasked with reinventing how we do things.
-The Collective offers leadership training with creativity at the core, infusing mindfulness, collaboration, and design thinking to elevate your professional skillset during this transformational time in history.
+The Collective offers leadership training with creativity at the core, infusing mindfulness, collaboration and design thinking to elevate your professional skillset moving forward from this transformational time in history.
 Tap into your own creative superpowers and join others as they carve a new path for success.
-This year's program will be offered through a blend of virtual and in-person instruction (safety first!).

 Mesa United Way